 But keep offering and sometimes they’ll accept.

-I pick up my screaming three year old in order to give the rest of the family a chance to eat their meal.
+I pick up my screaming three year old who's upset about her pink bowl in order to give the rest of the family a chance to eat their meal.

 “Cuddle!” she says.